wasp-lang/wasp/waspc/README.md

 7. If your PR changes how users(Waspers) use Wasp, make sure to also create a PR that will update the documentation, which is in a [separate repo](https://wasp-lang.dev/docs/tutorials/getting-started).
 8. Work with reviewer(s) to get the PR approved.
    Keep adding "fix" commits until PR is approved, then again squash them all into one commit.
-9. Reviewer will merge the branch into `master`.
+9. Reviewer will merge the branch into `main`.
 Yay!

 ## Design docs (aka RFCs)
 If the feature you are implementing is complex, be it regarding its design or technical implementation, we recommend creating a [design doc](https://www.industrialempathy.com/posts/design-docs-at-google/) (aka RFC).